-If you are experiencing shoulder pain, you may be wondering about the underlying cause.
-Bursitis shoulder is a painful and troublesome condition that can seriously impede your ability to use your arm and shoulder.
+Shoulder bursitis is a painful and troublesome condition that can seriously impede your ability to use your arm and shoulder.
 While it can affect anyone, bursitis of the shoulder is particularly prevalent in older people and athletes.
-In this article, we will walk you through the key causes and symptoms of bursitis shoulder, along with effective treatments to help you get rid of bursitis shoulder pain, tenderness, and swelling.
+In this article, we will walk you through the key causes and symptoms of this shoulder pain, along with effective treatments to help to relieve bursitis pain, tenderness, and swelling.

-Bursitis shoulder is an inflammation of the bursa, which is a fluid-filled sac in your shoulder joint.
+Shoulder bursitis is caused by inflammation of one of the bursa in the shoulder, which is a fluid-filled sac in your shoulder joint.
 Bursitis in shoulder joints causes tenderness and pain and reduces your ability to move your shoulder.

 About the Bursa

-When we think of joints, we tend to focus on connected bones.
-What we don’t always consider the tendons, muscles, and ligaments that allow our joints to function properly.
+When we think of joints, we tend to focus on the articulation of two bones.
+What we don’t always consider is the tendons, muscles, and ligaments that allow our joints to function properly; providing a balance of strength, stability, and mobility.

-The bursa is a tiny sac filled with fluid, which acts as a cushion between for the joints’ tissues.
+A bursa is a tiny sac filled with fluid, which acts as a cushion between the joints’ tissues.
+They are most commonly found in areas of high friction between a bone and tendons to provide extra support and lubrication.
 Altogether, there are 160 bursae in the human body.
 They are found in key joints, including the shoulders, knees, and hips.

-In the shoulder, the subacromial bursa is most likely to become inflamed.
-This is the bursa that sits between the coracoacromial ligament and the supraspinatus muscle, the small muscle that runs along from the shoulder blade.
-Also present in the tissues of the shoulder joint is the subdeltoid bursa, though it is less commonly affected.
+In the shoulder, there are 6 bursae.
+The subacromial bursa is most likely to become inflamed (known as subacromial bursitis).
+This is the bursa that sits between the coracoacromial ligament and the supraspinatus muscle (underneath the acromion process), the small muscle that runs along the top of the shoulder from the shoulder blade.
+Also present in the tissues of the shoulder joint is the subdeltoid bursa, subscapular bursa, scapulothoracic bursa, though they are less commonly affected.

 As there are bursae in other joints in your body, it is also possible to develop bursitis of the knee, hip, or elbow.